 This course explores the basic concepts of accounting and finance.
 The use of accounting information as an aid in the analysis and decision- making process is discussed.
-Topics covered include product costing, budgets, financial analysis, and time value of money to support management planning and control decisions.
+Topics covered include product costing, budgets, and financial analysis to support management planning and control decisions.
 (MBA possible prerequisite)